Gravity Makes the Wine, PFlow Takes Care of the Rest

 As the business prospered, JPV determined that the quality of its Pinot Noir and Chardonnay wines would benefit if their grapes were grown in a cooler climate.
 In 1999, Phelps began developing 100 acres of vineyards just outside of Freestone, California on the Sonoma Coast.
-In 2005, construction began on a new winery which was completed in time for the 2007 harvest.
+The construction took two years and was completed in time for the harvest.

 The F Series is positioned flush into one of the two building corners that abuts the carved out area of the mountainside.
 All four posts are secured firmly in the ground, with the corner and the two adjacent walls providing the necessary additional support for three of the VRC’s four posts.
 The fourth, outermost post is considered “naked,” because it has no parallel structural support.

-“The lift at JPV Freestone required a special engineering review to accommodate the seismic bracing needed in California, with a specific focus on the column that is not in proximity of a structural building component,” said Scott Flores, the DW Nicholson manager on the JPV project.
+“The lift at JPV Freestone required a special engineering review to accommodate the seismic bracing needed in California, with a specific focus on the column that is not in proximity of a structural building component,” said Scott Flores, the DW Nicholson project manager.
 “The engineering firm of Ficcadenti, Waggoner and Castle reviews all of our VRC applications that require wet stamped bracing packages in order to get the necessary permits.”

 Cable actuated deck-locks were installed at the top level rather than typical air activated technology in order to honor JPV’s request not to install air hoses in the vicinity of the natural, gravity fed winemaking process.